+Segundo subapartado muy largo comparado con el tercero: puedes intentar equilibrar la informaicón entre ambos, quizá añadiendo información de arriba (como el párrafo en Amarillo) más abajo???

+Small-scale environmental variability shapes sensitivity to climate of trees within the rear-edge

-Greenness and tree-growth of Q. pyrenaica showed different sensitivity to severe droughts.
-During the last drought events EVI was reduced to 90.3 % (Table 1), whereas BAI was reduced to 70.8 % (Table S2), suggesting a lower sensitivity to drought of greenness than of tree-growth, particularly for drier sites.
-These findings are in accordance with previously works showing that tree-growth is a more sensitive metric of forest resilience than net primary productivity (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018).
-Besides the different scales of both approaches, i.e. tree-based versus pixel-based (i.e. ecosystem or stand based); the growth reduction seems to be more mediated by sink that by source limitations (Körner 2013).
+Since spatio temporal patterns of tree-ring measurement and earth observations (i.e. EVI) reflects processes at different spatio-temporal scales (Gea-Izquierdo and others 2015; Babst and others 2018) a combined analysis as in our study allows to better disentangle the small and large-scale variability in growth induced by climate from that driven by community-level ecological processes (Babst and others 2017).
+Greenness exhibited a lower sensitivity to drought than tree-growth, particularly for drier sites.
+These findings are in accordance with previously works showing that tree-growth is a more sensitive metric of forest resilience than net primary productivity (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018) and would suggest that the growth reduction could more mediated by sink that by source limitations (Körner 2013; Fatichi et al. 2014).
 The response of greenness to drought not only reflects the response of trees but from all vegetation within the pixel (Dionisio and others 2012).
-In this sense, recent results indicate that remote sensing models underestimate the impact of drought on primary production (Stocker and others 2019), as soil moisture is not taken into account by this satellite estimates.
+In this sense, recent results indicate that remote sensing models can underestimate the impact of drought on primary production (Stocker and others 2019).
 This is particularly important for Q. pyrenaica forests, as soil moisture is a key growth-related factor for this species (Gea-Izquierdo and Cañellas 2014).
 On the other hand, tree-ring records allow to complement remote sensing data in a longer time scale, by reflecting climate or disturbance induced tree-growth anomalies over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017; Gazol and others 2018).
-A combined analysis, such the approach used in our study, may allow climate-induced variability in forest growth to be disentangled from that driven by community-level ecological processes (Babst and others 2017), since spatio temporal patterns of tree-ring measurement and earth observations (i.e. EVI) reflects processes at different spatio-temporal scales (Gea-Izquierdo and others 2015; Babst and others 2018).

-Small-scale environmental variability shapes the sensitivity to climate of trees within the rear-edge

-Greenness and tree-growth were more affected by drought events in drier northern populations than in more humid southern oak populations, e.g. the northern site showed higher browning intensity than the southern sites during the 2005 drought event.
-In addition, the stronger correlations of tree-growth with SPEI (Hydrological and summer) in the northern site, can be interpreted as higher sensitivity to drought in drier sites (Gea-Izquierdo and Cañellas 2014).
+Greenness and tree-growth were more affected by drought events in drier northern populations than in more humid southern oak populations, e.g. the northern site showed higher browning intensity than the southern sites during the 2005 drought event and the stronger correlations of tree-growth with SPEI (Hydrological and summer) in the northern site can be interpreted as higher sensitivity to drought in drier sites (Gea-Izquierdo and Cañellas 2014).
 Similar to many other forest species under Mediterranean climates, moisture availability is generally the most limiting factor driving radial growth of Q. pyrenaica along their distribution range in the Iberian Peninsula (Gea-Izquierdo and Cañellas 2014).
-Thus, our results are consistent with previous studies highlighting the influence of precipitation on tree-ring growth in different oak species (e.g. Gea-Izquierdo and Cañellas 2014; González-González and others 2014; García-González and Souto-Herrero 2017).
+Thus, our results are consistent with previous studies highlighting the influence of precipitation on tree-ring growth in different oak species (e.g. Gea-Izquierdo et al. 2011; González-González and others 2014; García-González and Souto-Herrero 2017).